Whitesnake: Formation, Snakebite and Trouble (1976–1978)

-In March 1976, singer David Coverdale left the English hard rock group Deep Purple.
-He had joined the band three years prior and recorded three successful albums with them.
-After leaving Deep Purple, Coverdale released his solo album White Snake in May 1977.
+In March 1976, singer David Coverdale left the English hard rock group Deep Purple; he had joined the band three years prior and recorded three successful albums with them.
+After leaving Deep Purple, Coverdale released his solo album White Snake in February 1977.
 His second solo album Northwinds was released in March 1978.
 Both combined elements of blues, soul and funk, as Coverdale had wanted to distance himself from the hard rock sound synonymous with Deep Purple.
 Both records featured former Snafu guitarist Micky Moody, whom Coverdale had known since the late 1960s.

-As Coverdale began assembling a backing band in London, Moody was the first to join.
-Among the other early candidates for the group were drummers Dave Holland and Cozy Powell, as well as guitarist Mel Galley.
-The decision to recruit a second guitarist was made at Moody's suggestion.
-Bernie Marsden, formerly of UFO and Paice Ashton Lord, agreed to join.
-Through Marsden, they were also able to recruit bassist Neil Murray, as the two had played together in Cozy Powell's Hammer.
-The band's initial line-up was rounded out by drummer Dave "Duck" Dowle and keyboardist Brian Johnson, who had played together in Streetwalkers.
+Moody was the first to join Coverdale's backing band, which he began assembling in London.
+As stated by Coverdale, "Whitesnake were actually formed to promote Northwinds on a one-off promotional tour".
+Moody suggested bringing in a second guitarist, with the spot ultimately going to Bernie Marsden, formerly of UFO and Paice Ashton Lord.
+With his help, the band were able to recruit bassist Neil Murray, who had played with Marsden in Cozy Powell's Hammer.
+The group's initial line-up was rounded out by drummer Dave "Duck" Dowle and keyboardist Brian Johnston, who had played together in Streetwalkers.
+Other early candidates for the band were drummers Cozy Powell and Dave Holland as well as guitarist Mel Galley.

 The band, dubbed David Coverdale's Whitesnake, played their first show at Lincoln Technical College on 3 March 1978.
 Their live debut had originally been scheduled for 23 February at the Sky Bird Club in Nottingham, but the show was cancelled.
 Coverdale had originally wanted the group to be simply called Whitesnake, but was forced to use his own name as it still carried some clout as the former lead singer of Deep Purple.
-In a 2009 interview with Metro, Coverdale jokingly stated that the name "Whitesnake" was a euphemism for his penis: "If I had been from Africa it would have been Blacksnake".
+In a 2009 interview with Metro, Coverdale jokingly stated that the name "Whitesnake" was a euphemism for his penis.
 In fact, it came from the song of the same name found on his first solo album.

 After completing a small UK club tour, the band adjourned to a rehearsal place in London's West End to begin writing new songs.
 They soon caught the attention of EMI International's Robbie Dennis, who wanted to sign the group.
 According to Bernie Marsden, however, his higher-ups were not ready to commit to a full album.
 Thus, the band entered London's Central Recorders Studio in April 1978 to record an EP.
 By this point, original keyboardist Brian Johnston had been replaced by Pete Solley.
 Martin Birch, who had worked with Coverdale during his time in Deep Purple, was chosen to produce.